amit0rana/betterOptionsTrading/betterKite.md

 * Filter trades by expiry in sensibull pop-up
 * Auto group strategy by scrip and expiry
 * Auto filter Watch list for scrip in positions
+* Auto add ATM +- n strike options in the watchlist based on expiry
 * Highlight position when you click on scrip in Watch list
 * Filter mis only, pe online or CE only positions
 * For a strategy, see potentially how much margin can be released by buying hedge positions